choppen5/BankTracker/README.md

 # Ruby on Rails Tutorial: sample application

-This is the sample application for
+This app is designed to let customers track their interactions with banks, and network with other customers.

+It started as a clone of the ruby on rails tutorial, and has been modified from there:
 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).